 Lymphoma is a type of cancer that starts in immune cells called lymphocytes.
-When lymphoma affects the skin, it may cause a rash that appears as one or more scaly, reddish-to-purple patches, plaques, or nodules.
+Lymphoma can cause a rash that appears as one or more scaly patches, plaques, or nodules.

 Early diagnosis and treatment are vital, and the combination of approaches will depend on the type of lymphoma a person has.
 In this article, learn more about lymphoma rashes.

 The most common sign of MF is a rash consisting of one or more scaly, inflamed patches of skin.
 These patches are generally itchy, and they are

 Some people with MF experience no other symptoms, at first, beyond the rash.